skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

 - [ ] Navigate to and select the `primeGenerator` folder that you just unzipped.

-- [ ] Verify that project the project has the following three files:
+- [ ] Verify that the project has the following three files:

     - PrimePrinter.java
     - PrintPrimesTest.java